 Prepares students to have the emergency skills to assess a patient's condition and manage medical and trauma emergencies.
 The classes provide classroom and clinical experiences.
-The Emergency Medical Technician Academy is the result of a three-way partnership between Howard County Public Schools, Howard County Department of Fire and Rescue Services, and Howard Community College (HCC).
-This academy serves as a prerequisite for coursework in the Emergency Medical Services Program at Howard Community College.
+The Emergency Medical Technician Academy is the result of a partnership between Howard County Public Schools and Howard County Department of Fire and Rescue Services.